Lai people

-The Lai people (Note: Also called "Laimi".) (also referred to as the Pawi people in India) (Note: Alternative spelling: Poi people.) primarily inhabit the southern part of the Chin Hills in Myanmar’s Chin State, particularly in the townships of Falam, Thantlang, and Hakha.
+The Lai people (Note: Also called "Laimi".) (also referred to as the Pawi people in India) (Note: Alternative spelling: Poi people.) primarily inhabit the central part of the Chin Hills in Myanmar’s Chin State, particularly in the townships of Falam, Thantlang, and Hakha.
 In India, they are also found in the Lawngtlai district of Mizoram, where they are governed by the Lai Autonomous District Council.
 Outside this region, they are scattered across Mizoram and parts of Manipur.
-Their languages—Lai holh and Hakha holh—are classified under Central Kuki-Chin languages.
+Their languages—Lai ṭong and Hakha holh—are classified under Central Kuki-Chin languages.
 The Lai peoples are predominantly Christian.

 Demography

 The total population of the Lai people was estimated to be around 170,000 in 1991.
 The term "Laimi" often refers specifically to Chin people living in Central Chin State, including Hakha, Thantlang, and Falam.

 Lai communities are also found outside Myanmar—in Mizoram (particularly Khuafo and Thlantlang/Tuichhak Pawih), the Chin Hills (Hakha Township, Thantlang Township, Webulah, Zokhua, Keiphaw, Falam Township), and parts of Bangladesh, where they are sometimes identified as Bawm people (Bawmzo, Bawmlai, Panghawi, Ramthar, and Sunthla).